 Residents are reminded that if a traffic signal is not working or on flash due to an interruption in power, motorists are to treat it as a four-way stop.
 Completely stop at the intersection and proceed only when you know other turning and approaching vehicles, bicycles, or pedestrians have stopped.

-A Reminder to Residents… Residents are reminded that dumpsters, mulch, pavers, and/orstones are not to be deposited onto township roadways.
+Residents are reminded that dumpsters, mulch, pavers, and/or stones are not to be deposited onto township roadways.
 These items on the roadway present a hazard to motorists and pedestrians.
 We appreciate your cooperation in ensuring that any such materials are deposited onto your driveway.

 The Public Works Department makes every effort to clear snow in a timely manner.
 Upon being called out, the crews will make an initial pass to open all roads.
 As the hours and days progress, crews will return to open the roads even more.
 Only township roads are cleared; state roads (see below) are cleared by PennDOT crews.